-We incurred business realignment and acquisition integration charges in the first three months of fiscal 2024 and 2023.
-In both the first three months of fiscal 2024 and 2023, business realignment charges included severance costs related to actions taken under the Company's simplification initiative aimed at reducing organizational and process complexity, as well as plant closures.
+We incurred business realignment and acquisition integration charges in the first six months of fiscal 2024 and 2023, which included severance costs related to actions taken under the Company's simplification initiative aimed at reducing organizational and process complexity, as well as plant closures.
 In fiscal 2024 and 2023, a majority of the business realignment charges were incurred in Europe.
 We believe the realignment actions will positively impact future results of operations, but will not have a material effect on liquidity and sources and uses of capital.